HermanMartinus/justsketchme-frontend/_drafts/no-choice-but-to-stan-interview-with-nicola-baalbergen.md

 image: "/uploads/image.png"

 ---
 ![](/uploads/image.png)

 We sat down with Capetonian illustrator and concept artist Nicola Baalbergen to learn a bit more about her practice, experiences and hopes for the future.

 Check out her amazing [Instagram](https://www.instagram.com/artofnixbee/ "artofnixbee") and [Artstation](https://www.artstation.com/nixbee "nixbee") pages!

 ### Tell us a bit about yourself and what you’re currently doing?

 Hey there!
 My name is Nix Baalbergen and I'm currently working in the concept art industry as an educator.
-I studied concept art for 1 year at the Academy of Digital Art and now currently lecture there part-time.
+I studied concept art for 1 year at the [Academy of Digital Art ](https://www.ada.ac.za/ "friends of design")and now currently lecture there part-time.
 I also work as a freelance illustrator and production artist for 2D games.

 ### What are your main inspirations and who are some artists you look up to?

 My main love of art is due to the comic series Calvin and Hobbes.
 I was obsessed with the comic series when I was younger and often tried to recreate some of the panels and characters I loved.
 From there I discovered the world of art online and fell in love with the concept art industry.
-My favourite artist is Sinix from youtube as I found his channel a few years ago and he constantly inspires me with his excellent use of colour and shape design.
+My favourite artist is [Sinnix](https://www.youtube.com/user/Rol3Underline "sinnix") from youtube as I found his channel a few years ago and he constantly inspires me with his excellent use of colour and shape design.
 Some other artists I look up to are Rembrandt (for his use of lighting and composition), Kim Jung Gi, Darek Zabrocki and Craig Mullins.

 ### What do you consider the greatest contribution to your growth as an artist?